 - Home improvement or home furnishing stores

-What are some examples of retail stocks in Canada?
+What are some of the top Canadian retail stocks?

-- Aritzia: this Vancouver-based women’s fashion brand has emerged as one of Canada’s most resilient and popular mall-based stores.
+- Aritzia (TSX:ATZ): this Vancouver-based women’s fashion brand has emerged as one of Canada’s most resilient and popular mall-based stores.
 With its recent expansion in the U.S, as well as it’s pandemic-spurred sprawl into e-commerce, Aritzia has seen tremendous growth year-over-year.

-- Canopy Growth: one of Canada’s largest marijuana distributors, Canopy Growth has taken advantage of Canadian legalization of pot and expanded immensely.
+- Canopy Growth (TSX:WEED): one of Canada’s largest marijuana distributors, Canopy Growth has taken advantage of Canadian legalization of pot and expanded immensely.
 With its plans to move south into the U.S., Canopy Growth is another retail growth stock that’s set to grow even more.

-- Loblaw: another big household name, Loblaw is the largest grocery retail company in Canada.
+- Loblaw (TSX:L): another big household name, Loblaw is the largest grocery retail company in Canada.
 Because it sells a product everyone needs (food), Loblaw stock could add stability to any investment portfolio, while its growth in e-commerce and home delivery services could bode well for even more future growth.